What is academic integrity?

 Academic Integrity Form

-This document provides general information for students.
-It also includes a form to be completed by a faculty member and the student in situations of alleged academic integrity violations.
+If you prefer using a document, the Academic Integrity Form provides general information for students and a form to be completed by a faculty member and the student in situations of alleged academic integrity violations.

 This document is used by faculty members to determine possible sanctions in the situation of an alleged academic integrity violation.
 These guidelines can also be used by the Academic Integrity Committee to determine sanctions.